rabbitmq/rabbitmq-server/deps/rabbitmq_peer_discovery_k8s/examples/minikube/README.md

 ### Check Cluster Status

 Wait for a a few minutes for pods to start.
+Since this example uses a stateful set with ordered startup, the pods will be started one by one.
 To monitor pod startup process, use

 ``` sh
 kubectl --namespace="test-rabbitmq" get pods